CTHRU/Hitrava/README.md

                         convert.
 The JSON file will be extracted to the directory in the --output_dir argument and conversion will be performed.
+  -p PASSWORD, --password PASSWORD
+                        The password of the encrypted Huawei Cloud ZIP file.
+                        Required for encrypted ZIP files only.
   -j JSON, --json JSON  The filename of a Huawei Cloud JSON file containing
                         the motion path detail data to convert or the filename of the Huawei Cloud ZIP file containing the JSON file